JSchutza/Good_Pods/notes/wiki_backup/user_stories_backup.md

     - Users will be able to review their reviews on their shelf

 * Can users create reviews?
-    - Yes
+    - Yes a user can create reviews

 * Can users delete reviews?
-    - Yes
+    - Yes a user can delete a review

 * Can users leave a rating without having to make a review?
-    - Yes
+    - Yes a user can leave a rating without having to make a review

 * Will there be a max length on the review text?
     - Yes there will not be a minimum length but there will be a max length

 * Can a user leave multiple reviews for a single podcast?
-    - Yes
+    - Yes a user can leave multiple reviews for a single podcast

 * In what order will reviews be displayed on the podcasts
-    - The reviews will be ordered from higest rating to lowest rating
+    - The reviews will be ordered from highest rating to lowest rating

 * ### Acceptance Criteria
 * Given that I am a Logged in user I want to interact with podcast reviews
-    * I want to be able to view reviews
+    * As a user I want to be able to view reviews
-    * I want to be able to create new reviews
+    * As a user I want to be able to create new reviews
-    * I want to be able to delete my old reviews
+    * As a user I want to be able to delete my old reviews
     * When a review is at max length any additional characters will not be entered and the user is given an error message letting them know